Need help choosing a 1-carat diamond ring?

 Ready?
 Let’s get started!

-Also, in case your curious, we've also reviewed other popular carat weights for diamonds rings.
+Also, in case you're curious, we've also reviewed other popular carat weights for diamonds rings.
 See below:

 What's a 1-Carat Diamond Ring?